jqwik-team/jqwik/docs/user-guide.md

   because Gradle does not support it yet
 - Using JUnit platform reporter [can now be configured](#jqwik-configuration)
 - `@Size`: min and max values can be used without the other
+- `@StringLength`: min and max values can be used without the other

 ### 0.9.0